breezko/titandash/README.md

 ### The Environment
 If you haven't already, make sure you have Python 3.7 installed on your system.
 Once complete, we're going to setup a virtual environment that we can use to install the project dependencies into (This part isn't required, but it's worth keeping your system python separate from the project.
 If you don't care about this, you can skip this part).

-Install the following on your machine with a PowerShell window.
+Install and activate the virtual environment by entering the following on your machine with a PowerShell window.
 ```
 pip install virtualenv
 mkvirtualenv titandash
 <path_to_env>/Scripts/activate.ps1`
-pip install -r <path_to_project>/requirements.txt
 ```

-This will install the required modules and packages that titandash uses when running.

 ---

+### PIP Requirements
+After you've activated your virtual environment (or not), you can enter the following command to make sure all the required packages are installed.

+`pip install -r <path_to_project>/requirements.txt`

+---

 ### NPM
-NPM (Node Package Manager) is used to control which packages are available and collected by Django when running the `collectstatis` command.
+NPM (Node Package Manager) is used to control which packages are available and collected by Django when running the `collectstatic` command.
-Once you have installed Node, you can open up a PowerShell terminal from your project directory and running the following command.
+Once you have installed Node, you can open up a PowerShell terminal from your project directory and run the following command.

 `npm install`